The Cloisters: Bonnefont

 The Bonnefont cloisters were assembled from several French monasteries, but mostly come from a late 12th-century Cistercian Abbaye de Bonnefont at Bonnefont-en-Comminges, southwest of Toulouse.
 The abbey was intact until at least 1807, and by the 1850s all of its architectural features had been removed from the site, often for decoration of nearby buildings.
 Barnard purchased the stonework in 1937.
 Today the Bonnefont cloisters contain 21 double capitals, and surround a garden that contains many features typical of the medieval period, including a central wellhead, raised flower beds and lined with wattle fences.
 The marbles are highly ornate and decorated, some with grotesque figures.
-The inner garden has been set with a medlar tree of the type found in The Hunt of the Unicorn tapestries, and is centered around a wellhead placed at Bonnefont-en-Comminges in the 12th century.
+The inner garden has been set with a medlar tree of the type found in The Unicorn Tapestries, and is centered around a wellhead placed at Bonnefont-en-Comminges in the 12th century.
 The Bonnefont is on the upper level of the museum and gives a view of the Hudson River and the cliffs of the Palisades.